muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 biomechanics of the human body to run in an unnatural, debilitating way that required the purchase of their expensive, utterly unnecessary products. ...
-McDougall quotes a financial columnist who thought Nike’s plan was 'brilliant.' '[They] created a market for a product and then created the product itself. ..”
+McDougall quotes a financial columnist who thought Nike’s plan was "brilliant." "[They] created a market for a product and then created the product itself. ..”
 You may think it’s unfair to focus on Nike, but McDougall disagrees.
-“Blaming the running injury epidemic on big, bad Nike seems too easy,” he writes, “but that’s okay, because it’s largely their fault.'
+“Blaming the running injury epidemic on big, bad Nike seems too easy,” he writes, “but that’s okay, because it’s largely their fault."

-Nike’s 'deftest move,' McDougall writes, 'was advocating a new style of running that was only possible in [its] new style of shoe [which] allowed people to run in a way no humans safely could before: by landing on their bony heels.' ...
-Before the advent of these shoes in 1972, Lieberman has noted, “People ran in very thin-soled shoes, had strong feet, and had much lower incidence of knee injuries.' ...
+Nike’s "deftest move," McDougall writes, "was advocating a new style of running that was only possible in [its] new style of shoe [which] allowed people to run in a way no humans safely could before: by landing on their bony heels." ...
+Before the advent of these shoes in 1972, Lieberman has noted, “People ran in very thin-soled shoes, had strong feet, and had much lower incidence of knee injuries." ...

 We keep [the children] indoors because we think it’s safer, but dangers lurk in the house.
 Inactivity leads to obesity and diabetes,